NassimRahimi/agent-governance/README.md

 agent inventory → run plan → runtime guardrail → controlled tool execution → audit log → readiness gate
 ```

+## Why this matters for AI Governance

+This demo is a small, runnable expression of three controls every AI governance function asks for in production:

+- **Risk classification → readiness gate.** `readiness_check.py` decides whether a run is acceptable for promotion based on artifacts (inventory, audit log, blocked-action evidence), not opinion.
+Blocked behavior must be reviewed before promotion — the same risk-proportionate gate logic used to decide which AI systems can run unattended and which require human review.
+- **Runtime controls → guardrails + allow-lists.** `guardrails.py` enforces read/write allow-lists, path containment, and tool permissions before any action runs.
+Agent task logic and governance controls are kept separate, so the same guardrail layer can be reused across agents without rewriting agent code.
+- **Auditability → JSONL event log with run_id.** `audit_logs.py` writes structured JSONL events with `run_id`, `operation_id`, attempted action, decision (allowed / blocked), and outcome.
+The log is scannable for violations, risky tools, and anomalies — the evidence trail a regulator, internal audit, or model-risk function actually needs.

+The repo is intentionally deterministic and requires no LLM API key, so the control pattern is the focus, not the model.

 ## What this demonstrates

 - Agent inventory as the source of governance metadata